arthurlovekin/foveated_vision/README.md

 However, even without the plugin you can view the board in a VSCode tab (since VSCode is a web browser).
 When you start the board, just click "Preview in editor" on the pop-up that comes up.

 ## Training on Great Lakes
 Go to (Great Lakes)[https://greatlakes.arc-ts.umich.edu/].
-Request a standard GPU Basic Desktop instance with maximum RAM and cores, and one GPU.
+Go to "My Interactive Sessions" and Request a standard desktop instance with GPU, maximum RAM and cores, and one GPU.
 It may take a few minutes to provision.

 Start the VNC viewer (recommended) or SSH (not supported).